 3. Pay now, enjoy later vouchers

-Some cities have launched schemes to support local, independent businesses in the hospitality and events and arts sectors, which remain under lockdown.
-In Manchester, the Pay It Forward scheme lets individuals pay for products or services now, which can then be delivered once businesses return to normal or near-normal operation.
+The Pay It Forward scheme lets individuals pay for products or services now, which can then be delivered at a later date.
 That includes booking meals, a room for the night or a ticket to an event with any business that has registered.

 4. Join the streaming sensation

-Many yoga teachers and vocal coaches have been taking to the likes of Zoom to continue classes by streaming them.
-Some are asking for a voluntary donation rather than a set fee, so if your income has taken a hit and things are tight, you might still be able to afford it.
-If your favourite service is not already offering it, ask them if they would consider doing so until they are able to open doors again.
+Many yoga teachers and vocal coaches have taken to the likes of Zoom to continue classes by streaming them.
+Some ask for a voluntary donation rather than a set fee, so if your income has taken a hit and things are tight, you might still be able to afford it.

+If you don’t want to choose a specific item, many local firms are offering gift cards.
+This includes restaurants and bars.
 You could also investigate what local bakeries and small restaurants are offering.
-Some in my area are delivering afternoon teas complete with all the trimmings.
+Some in my area are delivering birthday afternoon teas complete with all the trimmings as an alternative to a more obvious choice of sending flowers.

+Shout loud and proud about their great efforts to provide a safe shopping environment for loyal customers when doors are able to open.
 Share local restaurant delivery menus, links of streamed classes and any offers you’ve spotted that might not have been seen by others.
-If you’re not camera-shy, you might want to go a step further and post a video about where you shop.

 7. Get those odd jobs done